Luminary has launched. Is the latest “Netflix for podcasts” worth it?

 The pitch: John Cameron Mitchell, writer-director-star of Hedwig and the Angry Inch and much more, brings his edgy-camp (but heartfelt!) musical storytelling into the scripted podcast space, with the help of Topic Studios.

-The verdict: It takes less than five minutes of Anthem: Homonculus to realize how much work went into it.
-The beginning sets up the premise: Mitchell’s character Kian is a musician of little means who is starting a musical podcast marathon to crowdfund the removal of his brain tumor.
+The verdict: It takes less than five minutes of Anthem: Homunculus to realize how much work went into it.
+The beginning sets up the premise: Mitchell’s character Ceann is a musician of little means who is starting a musical podcast marathon to crowdfund the removal of his brain tumor.
 Once Kian’s first song begins, listeners should lock into Mitchell’s flinty songwriting style, which wouldn’t sound out of place in one of his movies.
 Although Kian has laughably few listeners and crowdfund contributors at first, the tally rises with each verse.
 Future episodes promise singing cameos from musical theater icons (yes, actual icons) like Patti Lupone and Glenn Close over the course of its 30 songs.
 The story deftly weaves between poignant and funny, the music moves, and the narrative is packed with clever throwaway lines like, “My tumor is located in the part of my brain that produces empathy.
 So fuck y’all.”
-This exclusive is going to bring people to Luminary because John Cameron Mitchell’s legion of fans will absolutely not want to miss it.
+This exclusive is almost guaranteed to bring people to Luminary because John Cameron Mitchell fans will absolutely not want to miss it.

 The show: Note to Self